iAdramelk/blog/content/blog/2019-03-05-march-19-dvc-heartbeat.md

 <external-link
 href="https://emilygorcenski.com/post/data-versioning/"
-title='Data Versioning'
+title="Data Versioning"
 description="Productionizing machine learning/AI/data science is a challenge.
-Not only are the outputs of machine-learning…" link='emilygorcenski.com' image='/uploads/images/2019-03-05/data-versioning.jpeg' />
+Not only are the outputs of machine-learning…" link="emilygorcenski.com" image="/uploads/images/2019-03-05/data-versioning.jpeg" />

 > I want to explore how the degrees of freedom in versioning machine learning
 > systems poses a unique challenge.
 I’ll identify four key axes on which machine